falaflewaffel/GDdeathLogger/README.md

 A program that logs deaths in a Geometry Dash level past a specified percentage.

 ## Download
-Go to the "Releases" tab and download the latest "GDdeathLogger.zip" file.
-Unzip the file and you'll get a folder with 2 .exe files.
+Go to the "Releases" tab and download the latest .zip file.
+You'll get a folder containing the .exe and another folder named 'levels'.

-## Usage
+# Usage
-Have Geometry Dash currently open and then launch the GDdeathLogger.exe file.

-### Respawn time
-This is used to determine the interval that the program checks for deaths.
-If you input the wrong respawn time, the program may end up recording duplicate deaths or miss a death entirely.

-### Time to wait after logging death
-Often times, players pause immediately after they die far into a level.
-The problem is that this program will still record deaths, even when the game is paused.
-This would result in duplicate death recording.
-The implementation of the waiting feature, however, prevents this.
-For most use cases, it is recommended to set this to 10-15 seconds, though it could vary depending on if it's a challenge or a full level.
+You'll see a menu containing different selections for different tasks.
+Input 1, 2, or 3 to select one of them.

-## file_to_desc
+## 1 - GDdeathLogger
+Open GD before selecting this.
+Then you'll be prompted to input your respawn time, filename to record deaths to, and the ID of the level.
+Then just play the level.

+## 2 - Convert to Description
-file_to_desc.exe takes a properly formatted .txt file from GDdeathLogger and re-formats it into a separate .txt file, formatted in a more reader-friendly version that you would see in a YouTube video description.
+This takes a properly formatted file from GDdeathLogger and converts it to a reader-friendly format that is commonly used in YouTube video descriptions of level completions.

-## Credits
+## 3 - Exit
-nekitdev, for his gd.py library.
+What did you think this would do?

-## Contributing
+# Contributing
 If you have a bug to report or a feature you would like to be added, feel free to either open an issue or DM me on Discord (@falaflewaffel)